eficode-academy/testing-mastery-katas/README.md

 }
 ```

-Now we can add another run configuration for it, with the command `stryker run`.
-What is the actual coverage of the two files?
+1. Now we can add another run configuration for it, with the command `stryker run`.
+2. What is the actual coverage of the two files?
   * App.tsx
   * FunnyComponent.tsx

 ## Resilience testing

 If we want to increase the resilience of our application we need to inject chaos.
 The simplest way to do this is to force our application to fail occasionally.
 In this exercise we want to motivate retry-logic in the frontend.

-To achieve this make the `/Joke` endpoint fail 5% of the time.
+1. Make the `/Joke` endpoint fail 5% of the time.

 <details>
   <summary>Help!</summary>